JoelNiklaus/LEXTREME/README.md

  - `task_language_mapping`: Important for the code.
 Provide a list of languages that your finetuning task covers.
 Use only two-letter lowercase abbreviation.
 You can find an overview [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
  - `config_to_dataset`: Not important for the code.
 Nevertheless, this information is useful.
  - `dataset_to_config`: Not important for the code.
 Nevertheless, this information is useful.
  - `task_default_arguments`: Important for the code.
-Here you can define the arguments that will be served for finetuning.
+Here, you can define the arguments that will be served for finetuning.
 Have a look at the existing examples.
-Esentially, what you need to provide is `max_seq_length` and `hierarchical`. `max_segments` and `max_seg_length` are only needed if `hierarchical` is set to `true`.
+Essentially, what you need to provide is `max_seq_length` and `hierarchical`. `max_segments` and `max_seg_length` are only needed if `hierarchical` is set to `true`.
  - `language_models`: Important for the code.
 If your dataset covers a new language, you might want to add a new monolingual language model for that language.
 Provide the name as given on huggingface.

-Once these steps are finished make a merge request and we merge the changes into the main branch.
+Once these steps are finished, make a merge request, and we merge the changes into the main branch.

 #### Code